Two Exciting High-redshift Galaxy Candidates Turn Out to Be Two Exciting Ultra-cool Brown Dwarfs: Discussion

-The finding of two such objects within the same field, and with such a small sky separation, is intriguing and raises the question of whether the two dwarfs are physically associated.
-The probability that such a separation has arisen by chance is 2\%.
-However, several arguments suggest that these brown dwarfs are not physically associated. \begin{itemize} \item{The proper motions differ by $25\pm9$\,\mbox{mas/yr} (i.e. at the 3$\sigma$ level) with Bullet-BD2 having only half the proper motion of Bullet-BD1.
+The finding of two such objects within the same field, and with such a small sky separation, is intriguing and raises the question of whether the two brown dwarfs are physically associated.
+However, several arguments suggest that they are not. \begin{itemize} \item{The proper motions differ by $25\pm9$\,\mbox{mas/yr} (i.e. at the 3$\sigma$ level) with Bullet-BD2 having only half the proper motion of Bullet-BD1.
 That is irreconcilable with the much smaller orbital motion expected for a bound system, whose maximum amplitude is estimated using Kepler's third law at $\lesssim0.1$\,\mbox{mas/yr}, assuming a pair with total mass of 50\,\Mjup\, on a circular, face-on orbit.} \item{If placed at a common distance of $\sim 300\,\mbox{pc}$, the physical separation would be $4000\,\mbox{AU}$ or 0.02\,pc.
 This is an order of magnitude larger than the currently known largest separation of binary brown dwarfs: i.e. the pair CWISE J165141.67+695306.6 + CWISE J165143.63+695259.4 ($\sim700\,\mbox{AU}$), the pair CWISE J022454.10+152633.8 + CWISE J022454.80+152629.5 ($\sim430\,\mbox{AU}$, \citealp{rothermich2024}) and CWISE J014611.20–050850.0AB ($\lesssim 150\,\mbox{AU}$, \citealp{softich2022}).
 Considering disruption by small perturbations due to passing stars at moderate distances, the average lifetime of wide binary systems in the Galaxy has been studied by \cite{weinberg1987}.
 The formalism involves the galactic stellar density and average perturber mass among other parameters, but has been reduced to depend on the total mass, $M_{tot}$, and age in Gyr, $t^{\star}$, of the binary system (see equation 18 of \citealp{dhital2010}) such that statistically, the widest binary surviving at separation $a$ is given by:

 It can be shown that the masses inferred from ATMO2020 evolutionary models \citep{phillips2020} of our 2 BDs correspond to ages always larger than the galactic disruption lifetime.
-Using the mass examples given at the beginning of this section yields binary lifetimes of 2.1~Gyr or 1.2~Gyr, which are smaller than the evolutionary age (10~Gyr or 3~Gyr), suggesting that our 2 BDs could not have survived to their current age without being disrupted.}
+Using the mass examples given at the beginning of this section yields binary lifetimes of 1.2~Gyr or 2.1~Gyr, which are smaller than the evolutionary age (3~Gyr or 10~Gyr), suggesting that our 2 BDs could not have survived to their current age without being disrupted.}

 \item{The binding energy of a binary system depends on the masses and separation of its members (see equation 3 of \citealt{rothermich2024}).
 No binary system is known with binding energy less than $3\times10^{39}$ ergs (Figure 11 of \citealt{rothermich2024}).
 Our BDs would have even lower binding energy, between $4\times10^{38}$ ergs and $3\times10^{39}$ ergs, for the age and mass examples given above.}